ljunggren/boozang-docs/README.md

 ### Introduction

+Xray works as a master store for all Cucumber features and scenarios.
 There are the following basic steps to the Boozang - XRay integration.

-These are the steps needed on the XRay side
+**These are the steps needed on the XRay side**

 1. Get API key (Cloud) or access credentials (on-premise) to allow for XRay integration
 2. Define scenarios in XRay